cockroachdb/docs/v1.1/create-security-certificates-openssl.md

 ### Create the certificate and key pair for a client

+In the following steps, replace the placeholder text in the code with the actual username.

 1. Create the client.cnf file for the first client and copy the following configuration into it:

     {% include copy-clipboard.html %}